 Therapeutic Shoes for Persons with Diabetes Quarterly Results of Targeted Probe and Educate Review

-The Jurisdiction D, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) A5500.
-The quarterly edit effectiveness results from October 2024 – December 2024 are as follows:
+The Jurisdiction D, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) A5500 as well as any additional codes on the claim for the related policy.
+The quarterly edit effectiveness results from October 2025 - December 2025 are as follows:

 Top Medical Necessity Denial Reasons